rpgayatri/TOLEARN/var-let-const/README.md

   if (true){
     let winner = false
   }
- console.log(winner)  //> output is true because let is scoped inside the block and cannot be acessed outside of the block.
+ console.log(winner)  //> output is true because let is scoped inside the block and cannot be accessed outside of the block.
+ // let inside the if statement is only available inside the if statement

 ```